 – “That said, your story was very well-received and reached the final round of consideration.”

-– Signed by the Co-Editors (all other letters signed by Assistant Editor)
+– Signed by the Co-Editors (instead of the usual Assistant Editor signature)

 – “We enjoyed reading this reprint, but unfortunately, it’s not quite right for us.”